Southern macaroni and cheese loaded with three different cheeses, butter, and milk to create the ultimate cheesy dish.

-- Add milk and seasoning and mix thoroughly.
+- Add the milk and the seasoning and mix thoroughly.

-- Cover with aluminum foil and bake for 20-25 minutes.
+- Cover the dish with aluminum foil and bake for 20-25 minutes.

 - Remove from oven, stir, and add additional shredded cheese, place back in oven and bake 5-10 minutes until nice golden crust is achieved.

 Any type of shredded cheese can be used in place of cheddar and gouda.

 Elbow pasta can be replaced by a variety of different shaped pasta.
 In the past I've used the recipe with bow-tie pasta, shells, and a few other varieties.

 PLEASE PIN AND SHARE THIS RECIPE WITH FRIENDS!